CrevsDaak/7c-galileo/readme.txt

 City: These human settlements never cease to amaze me.
 So ambitious and filled with wonder.
 Alora Death: No!
 Not Alora...
 Coran Death: A merrier fool I've never known.
+Eldoth Death: Oh, I'm sure we're all going to miss him dearly.
 Garrick Death: Goodnight, sweet bard.
+Kagain Death: Dishonorably discharged, ya greedy bastard.
 Montaron Death: A stranger halfling I've never met, but I'll admit I already miss him.
 Quayle Death: And here I thought he was too smart to die.
 Tiax Death: Mad as a hatter, dead and it does not matter.
-Kagain Death: Dishonorably discharged, ya greedy bastard.
 Xan Death: I believe we are witnessing the irony of a self-fulfilling prophecy.
-Yeslick, Khalid, Kivan, Ajantis, or Minsc Death: Only the good die young, while the evil seem to live forever.
+Generic Death (Good characters only): Only the good die young, while the evil seem to live forever.
 Critical Miss: D'oh!
 Critical Hit: Take that, you bastard!
 Pick Pocket: I need this more than you do.
 Honest.